CharlieDataScience/sales-insights-data-analysis-project/README.md

 - **Power BI**: Used for creating the interactive dashboard and data visualization.
 - **Excel/CSV**: For initial data manipulation and cleaning.
 - **Power Query**: For data transformation within Power BI.
+- **SQLite**: Used for storing and managing the data, enabling efficient querying and data manipulation.

 ## How to Run the Project

 1. **Clone the Repository**: `git clone https://github.com/CharlieDataScience/sales-insights-data-analysis-project.git`
+2. **Load Data into SQLite**: Ensure that the datasets are correctly loaded into an SQLite database.
-2. **Open the Dashboard in Power BI**: Open the `.pbix` file in Power BI Desktop to explore the dashboard.
+3. **Open the Dashboard in Power BI**: Open the `.pbix` file in Power BI Desktop to explore the dashboard.
-3. **Interact with the Dashboard**: Use filters and visualizations to analyze the data based on different criteria.
+4. **Interact with the Dashboard**: Use filters and visualizations to analyze the data based on different criteria.

 ## Conclusions